singulatron/superplatform/README.md

 <p>
 <br />

-Singulatron is the AI Superplatform that runs on your computer(s) and server(s).
+Singulatron is the AI Superplatform that runs on your servers.
 It's source-available, uses no third party APIs, and you have complete control over your data and privacy.

 Our goal is to support both AI usage and AI app development, from local desktop applications to distributed server-based solutions.